 .NET 8 is just around the corner, and Microsoft’s .NET support policies are still confusing.
-There’s .NET Framework, .NET Core, .NET Standard, .NET5+, and all of them have seem to have different life-cycles and different end of support dates.
+There’s .NET Framework, .NET Core, .NET Standard, .NET5+, and all of them seem to have different life cycles and different end-of-support dates.

 You’ve probably heard of “Long Term Support (LTS)”, which was introduced back in 2020 with .NET 5.
 But the exact duration of “long term” isn’t so obvious.
 Nor is Standard Term Support (STS), which most (including me) thought meant “Short-Term”.

 In this article, we’ll look at Microsoft’s .NET support policies, and hopefully clear up how long your version of .NET is really supported for, allowing you to better plan for the future.

 So… How Long-Term is Long-Term Support (LTS) Exactly?

 As it turns out, not so long!
 Long Term Support (LTS) refers to Microsoft’s support policies for it’s .NET5+ releases.
 Microsoft defined a new release cadence starting in .NET 5 that applies to all versions going forward.
 Here’s how it works:

 - Even numbered releases (.NET 6, 8, etc.) have “Long Term Support” (LTS) of up to 3 years after release